Looking to snag a Chevy TrailBlazer?

 - Ratings from Edmunds, JD Power, Kelley Blue Book, VehicleHistory, and Cars.com

-Coming up, you’ll see a graph that pulls all this data together, showing how the TrailBlazer has performed over the years.
+Coming up, you’ll see a chart that pulls all this data together, showing how the TrailBlazer has performed over the years.

 Now, let’s cut to the chase.
-Here’s a quick rundown of the best and worst years for the TrailBlazer:
+Here’s a concise rundown of the best and worst years for the TrailBlazer:

 Generation | Best Years | Worst Years |